Skip to content

 ansible -m shell -a "date" multi

-Although there is usually no need for a module when running adhoc.
+Although there is usually no need for a module when running ad hoc commands

 For this example we will use django

-django is not in many official repos so we can use pythons easy_install which comes as an ansible module
+django is not in many official repositories, so we can use Python’s easy_install, which comes as an Ansible module.

 ## Yum